 A résumé is a summary of your professional and educational history.
 The headings suggested on the next page represent a composite from a sample résumé.
-If you need assistance with your resume or cover letter, please contact our Psychology Career Services Department at (310) 568-5780 or psycareer@pepperdine.edu.
-As a person entering the mental health field, your background should indicate interpersonal skills and potential strengths as a therapist.
-(On to the next page for a "sample" outline of a resume...)
+If you need assistance with your resume or cover letter, please contact our Psychology Career Services Department at (310) 568-5780 or <a href="mailto:psychology-psych